-Answer: There is no ID requirement for FOI requests.
+A requester can be anyone and there is no ID requirement for FOI requests.
 In fact, if someone just wants to inspect a record, that individual technically should not be asked who he or she is or what they want a particular record for.